Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Correct Amount of product needed for face and body

-• Body: 1 ounce (shot glass full) – enough to fill a standard 6 oz sunscreen bottle after 6 full-body uses.
+- Body: 1 ounce (shot glass full) – enough to fill a standard 6-oz sunscreen bottle after six full-body uses.

 How to Apply Sunscreen Correctly

-Proper application techniques for even coverage begins with clean, dry skin.
+Proper application techniques for even coverage begin with clean, dry skin.

-3. Layering: For the face, apply thin layers.
+- Layering: For the face, apply thin layers of product.
 Wait 1 minute between coats.

 Reapplication Guidelines for Different Activities